-- Guess my feeling game: To help your 3
+- GUESS MY FEELINGS GAME: To help your 3

 old understand their own and other people’s feelings, you can play a game with them.
 If you mime a feeling, for example, a sad face, and they have to guess how your feeling.
 Then let them have a go.
 Now they will think of a feeling, express it and now you have to guess how they are feeling.
 Try playing the game in front of a mirror so your year can see their own facial expressions.
 Here are a few ideas to get you started.
 3 year old

-- Name their feelings for them: Sometimes a 3 year old may not understand what feeling they are experiencing.
+- GIVE THEIR FEELINGS A NAME: Sometimes a 3 year old may not understand what feeling they are experiencing.
 You should name their feelings for them so they can recognize the same feeling in the future, If they are excited about going to play, you can tell them “Wow, you are excited to go to the park!”.
 If they are upset that their friend has gone home you can tell them.
 “I know your sad that your friend has had to leave but they can come and play tomorrow”.

-- Describe other people’s feelings: When you see a person showing a certain feeling.
+- DESCRIBE OTHERS FEELINGS: When you see a person showing a certain feeling.
 Explain that to your 3 year old.
 For example, when another child at the park has to go home they might get upset and cry.
 Explain to your 3 year old that the child is sad because they don’t want to leave.

 This concerns the way your 3 year old interacts with their friends and the adults in their lives.

-- Roleplaying game: Kids love to roleplay.
+- ROLEPLAYING GAMES: Kids love to roleplay.
 Include examples of positive interactions into fun roleplay games.
 An example would be holding the door open for someone and saying “thank you”.
 Or playing at ordering in a restaurant, “Please can I have a drink of water and the soup”.

-- Talking to others: Encourage your 3 year old to interact with adults and other children in their daily lives.
+- TALKING TO OTHERS: Encourage your 3 year old to interact with adults and other children in their daily lives.
 I know most people have very busy days.
-But why not stop for a little while and chat to someone.
+But why not stop for a little while and chat with someone.
 Encourage your 3 year old to join the conversation.
 Take the time to let them talk, try not to dismiss it as shyness if they are quiet at first.
 Just give them a little more time or help them by prompting them with questions.